Ed. Elizabeth Mays

 “What I saw the students really engage with was the idea that they’re writing this for Anna but also for a public audience,” Wagstaff said.

 Knowing that the next time Andrzejewski taught the course, her students would read the previous students’ writing and could add to it or could improve it deepened student engagement with the project, Wagstaff said.

 In addition, students might not have access to the same private homes featured in the book in future semesters.

 “We hope that this book will provide surrogate access to many of these places for future classes, since they likely won’t be able to visit all of them when the course is taught in future semesters,” Wagstaff said.

 Before embarking on the major assignment, Andrzejewski gave the students a lower-stakes, small-scale assignment that helped them learn how to use Pressbooks.
 Each student had to write several paragraphs of architectural context for the building they would visit and upload images into the platform for an overview section framing the progression of Frank Lloyd Wright’s career.

 From the low-stakes assignment, Andrzejewski said, “They saw what they had to do.
 It involved them and also scared them such that they were invested for the rest of the time.”

-Next, the small class of cross-disciplinary students, which included journalists, artists, historians, geography, urban planning and other majors, made field visits to seven local Frank Lloyd Wright homes that Andrzejewski had arranged access to.
+Next, the small class of cross-disciplinary students, which included journalism, art, history, geography, urban planning, and other majors, made field visits to seven local Frank Lloyd Wright homes that Andrzejewski had arranged access to.